wazo-platform/wazo-doc/source/administration/hardware/echo_canceller.rst

 Next step
 =========

+Now that you have loaded the correct module for your card you must:

+#. check if you need to follow one of the :ref:`echo_can_specific_conf` sections below,
-The next step is to :ref:`configure your card <card_configuration>` according to the operator links.
+#. and continue with the next configuration step which is to :ref:`configure your card <card_configuration>` according to the operator links.

+.. _echo_can_specific_conf:

 Specific configuration
 ======================